 Beyond Book Attractions

-A book fair is a place where the minds meet irrespective of creed, language, or religion- the perfect amalgamation of Art and Culture.
-The International Kolkata Book Fair has a lot of untold stories that deserve to be seen and heard by book and art-enthusiasts.
+A book fair is a place where minds meet irrespective of creed, language, or religion- the perfect amalgamation of Art and Culture.
+The International Kolkata Book Fair has a lot of untold stories that deserve to be seen and heard by book and art enthusiasts.

-Seminars, Book readings, plays, dance, drama, drawings, paintings, street performances, and many cultural programs are held at the Literary festival every year.
-Furthermore, there is a children’s pavilion for the kids to indulge and enjoy themselves.
+Seminars, Book readings, plays, dances, drama, drawings, paintings, street performances, and many cultural programs are held at the Literary festival every year.
+Furthermore, there is a children’s pavilion for the kids to indulge in and enjoy themselves.

 A fair without food is absolutely not believable.
-Get a variety of cuisines for food lovers and those who want to take breaks between the buying books.
-Glorious Kolkata street food such as Rolls, Phuchkas, Mughlai, chaat, paratha, etc., are available in the food lanes of the book fair.
+Get a variety of cuisines for food lovers and those who want to take breaks between buying books.
+Glorious Kolkata street food such as rolls, phuchkas, mughlai, chaat, paratha, etc., are available in the food lanes of the book fair.
 Some of the food stalls even have longer queues than many other book stalls at the fair.

 Frequently Asked Questions

 The International Kolkata book fair, or the Kolkata boi mela, is an integral part of the people of Kolkata, which is held during the winters.
 It usually starts on the last week of January and continues till the mid-week of February at the Central Park Mela Ground, Bidhannagar, Salt Lake.
 The Fair is organized for a duration of 12 days every year.
 The gates of the Fair are open from noon and close at 8 pm.
 Thousands of people dressed in warm clothes indulge in the world’s largest non-commercial book fair.